 That’s right!
 You don’t need to preinstall anything.
 The browser dynamically downloads WebAssembly binaries and your old Lotus Notes applications get reincarnated within the browser.
 How amazing is that?
 Perhaps it’s not as cool as Apple II and Commodore 64 emulators in the browser, but it’s so much more useful for users who insist on this kind of backward compatibility (I’m looking at you rational IT guys who are still gathering the courage to say goodbye to Lotus Notes for good).

-Does it mean that the reports of the death of Lotus Notes are greatly exaggerated?
+So, what future does the Lotus Notes client have?
+Does it mean that the reports of the death of Notes are greatly exaggerated?